microsoft/BotBuilder-Samples/Node/sample-knowledgeBot/README.md

 I'm going to demonstrate the creation of a simple bot that searches and filters over a dataset of classical musicians.
 First we'll set up our database, then we'll create our search service, and then we'll build our bot.

-## Database Setup - DocumentDB
+## Database Setup - Cosmos DB
 I'll start by noting the musicianData JSON file found in the data folder of this project.
 Each JSON object is made up of four properties: musician name, era, description, and image url.
 Our goal will be to allow users to quickly find a specific musician or filter musicians by their different eras.
 Our dataset only contains 19 musicians, but this approach can easily scale to millions of datapoints.
 Azure Search is capable of indexing data from several data sources including Document DB, Blob Storage, Table Storage and Azure SQL.
-We'll use Document DB as a demonstration.
+We'll use Cosmos DB as a demonstration.

 ### Create a Document DB database and collection.
-1. Navigate to Document DB in the Azure Portal
+1. Navigate to Cosmos DB in the Azure Portal

     <img src="./images/docDB1.PNG" alt="Screenshot" style="width: 500px; padding-left: 40px;"/>

-2. Create Doc DB account
+2. Create a Cosmos DB account

     <img src="./images/docDB2.PNG" alt="Screenshot" style="width: 500px; padding-left: 40px;"/>